 Sales.initializePayment(orderNumber, paymentProvider.paymentMethodID);

 If successful, Sales.initializePayment will resolve to an object with parameter1, parameter2, parameter3, ... etc. properties.
-These parameters are needed for rendering the chosen provider's payment form to the user.

 For example, using the Stripe payment provider & their payment form React component library, you can set up & display a payment form.